-Strategic issue How the Department will address the issue in 2025-26 What progress, if any, has been made as at 30 April 2025, if applicable Continue to progress the Digital Planning Reform to improve the efficiency and effectiveness of the planning system and to improve confidence of the market and community in planning.
+Strategic issue How the Department will address the issue in 2025-26 What progress, if any, has been made as at 30 April 2025, if applicable enhancing their overall travel experience such as home addresses.
+Continue to progress the Digital Planning Reform to improve the efficiency and effectiveness of the planning system and to improve confidence of the market and community in planning.
 This includes Victoria's first web-based, interactive digital Environment Effects Statement, making statements more accessible to the public and reducing paper waste.
 Continue to improve the efficiency of the digital submission of plans and surveys in ePlan.
 This is part of the 10-year strategy to advance Victoria's cadastral system.
-Melbourne to maximise the efficiency of the road network.
+Rolled out a package of new transport technology across Melbourne to maximise the efficiency of the road network.
 Examples include traffic monitoring cameras, travel time sensors and dynamic pedestrian detectors.
-5. All new Victorian certificates of title from the Register of Land are now electronic, supporting a fully electronic conveyancing process.
+All new Victorian certificates of title from the Register of Land are now electronic, supporting a fully electronic conveyancing process.
 This makes transactions faster, simpler, more secure, and reduces the environmental impact.
-6. Better value for major state projects has been delivered through digital twin technology, advanced spatial data with digital engineering models, visualisation capabilities and data analytics.
+Better value for major state projects has been delivered through digital twin technology, advanced spatial data with digital engineering models, visualisation capabilities and data analytics.
 4 Supporting the transition to a sustainable and netzero future In 2025-26, the Department will continue to address this strategic issue through a range of initiatives, including: The Zero Emission Bus (ZEB) Plan will help guide how Victoria's diesel fleet will be progressively phased out and replaced by zero emission buses as the state pushes towards a cleaner and more sustainable bus fleet.
 All new buses purchased from mid-2025 will be ZEBs, progressively adding to the fleet currently operating on our network.
 As part of Plan for Victoria, progress work on updating Victoria's Better Apartments Design Standards and the Apartment Design Guidelines for Victoria.
 This will strengthen climate-resilience, manage the impacts of greater densities and support targets for net-zero emissions while better managing air pollution, waste and recycling.
-Accelerating approvals for large scale renewable energy projects facilitate the delivery of timely As of 30 April 2025, the Department has made significant progress in addressing this strategic issue.
-Some of the key achievements are listed below: Continued to apply the Recycled First policy to the delivery of major transport infrastructure projects.
+As of 30 April 2025, the Department has made significant progress in addressing this strategic issue.
+Some of the key achievements are listed below: 1.
+Continued to apply the Recycled First policy to the delivery of major transport infrastructure projects.
 Successful tenderers must report against their Recycled First commitments during delivery.
 This ensures recycled and reused materials are considered.
-Retired V/Line trains have been used to haul freight across Victoria.
+2. Retired V/Line trains have been used to haul freight across Victoria.
 More freight by rail helps reduce trucks on our roads and emissions.
-The Barnes Grain Terminal upgrade allows more regional produce to be transport by rail, further reducing truck movement on our roads.
-Victoria's first zero emission bus contracts were awarded to fast track the replacement of existing diesel buses with new zero emission battery electric buses.
+3. The Barnes Grain Terminal upgrade allows more regional produce to be transport by rail, further reducing truck movement on our roads.
+4. Victoria's first zero emission bus contracts were awarded